The Basics of Electric Service

 Shopping for electricity isn't difficult.
 Like the other shopping you do, it involves three steps: gathering information, checking prices and making a choice.

-The place to begin is with the material Penelec sent you along with this Shopping Guide.
-It includes information you'll need to make a smart decision, including your 12-month energy use history, a list of eligible suppliers and your price to compare.
-The price to compare will help you determine whether a supplier's electricity price will save you money.
+The place to begin is with the material Potomac Ediston sent you along with this Shopping Guide.
+It includes information you'll need to make a smart decision, including your 12-month energy use history, a list of eligible suppliers and your standard offer service price.
+The standard offer service price will help you determine whether a supplier's electricity price will save you money.

 After reviewing the material, start contacting the suppliers by phone or on the Internet.
-To sell electricity in NY, each supplier has to meet eligibility requirements established by the New York Public Service Commission and the utility whose customers they will serve.
+To sell electricity in MD, each supplier has to meet eligibility requirements established by the Maryland Public Service Commission and the utility whose customers they will serve.

 Ask questions and compare the prices and services offered by the suppliers.
-Evaluate those factors against Penelec's price to compare.
-If the suppliers price is less than your Penelec price to compare, the difference represents your potential savings on the cost of electricity supply.
+Evaluate those factors against Potomac Edison's standard offer service price.
+If the supplier price is less than your Potomac Edison standard offer service price, the difference represents your potential savings on the cost of electricity supply.
 (You must contact the individual suppliers for details on their pricing.)